 Scenarios without an initial training population

 We also considered that some small populations do not have access to a training population and have to initialize one themselves.
 These genomic scenarios still increased genetic gain compared to the conventional scenario, but achieved lower genetic gain than corresponding scenarios with an initial training population available.
-This was mainly due to delay in implementing genomic selection and smaller (initial) training population.
+This was mainly due to delay in implementing genomic selection and smaller training population.
 Consequently, increasing the investment into genotyping compensated for starting without a training population in two ways.
-Firstly, it shortened the delay in implementing of genomic selection down to one year in high-genotyping scenarios).
-And secondly, it allowed us to quickly build a training population adequate for high accuracy prediction.
-Although we did not start with 10K genotyped animals, a smaller initial training population (until reaching 25K) did not proportionally translate into smaller genetic gain, since increasing the training population has diminishing return.
+Firstly, it shortened the delay in implementing of genomic selection down to one year in high-genotyping scenarios.
+Secondly, it allowed us to quickly build a training population adequate for high accuracy prediction.
+Although we started with a smaller initial training population, we did not observe a proportionally smaller genetic gain compared to????.
+We attribute this to …. increasing the training population has diminishing return.
 For example, Gonzales-Recio et al. showed, that for most traits the additional gain from increasing the number of females above 10,000 is negligible.

 We should note, that when implementing genomic selection with a delay, we did not observe any decrease compared to the conventional scenario prior to the implementation, despite reduced phenotyping.
 This suggests that breeding programmes could run a conventional breeding programme with reduced phenotyping until they accumulate genotypes to initiate a training population, without harming the genetic gain in the accumulation or transition period.